Different Kinds of Learners

 When it comes to learning, we all know that there are differences.
 Some seem to learn easily in school (straight “A” students), while others tend to fail.
 Some seem naturally “bookish,” while others prefer to be doing an activity.
 Some enjoy a quiet environment for study, while others thrive in an environment of noise and people.
 Some are slow starters, while others are chomping at the bit.

-Because there are so many kinds of differences, we are going to look at specific categories of differences as part of this weekly mentoring email.
-In coming months, we will consider topics such as the 8 Kinds of Smart (multiple intelligences) and Learning Styles.
-To begin this process, though, we will be looking all month at Learning “Modalities”—visual, auditory, and kinesthetic—which are different ways our brains receive new information.
+Because there are so many kinds of differences, we are going to look at specific categories of differences as part of this “Different Smarts/Different Learners” series of posts.
+In this series, we will consider topics such as the 8 Kinds of Smart (multiple intelligences) and Learning Styles.
+To begin this process, though, we will be looking at Learning “Modalities”visual, auditory, and kinesthetic—which are different ways our brains receive new information.

 My own lesson of Lazy, Rebellious. . .Or, Just Different Than Me?